 - Am I prepared to allocate specific exercise time each day to an exerciser that requires me to lay down?

-Feedback exercisers, vaginal barbells and electrical stimulation devices all require you to set aside specific exercise time each day.
-If this isn't acceptable, progressive weights such as Aquaflex or Luna Beads can be used whilst moving around (although the manufacturers state they may initially require you to allocate specific standing-still time until you reach a given level of muscle fitness, but this will depend on your existing individual strength)
+Feedback exercisers, and electrical stimulation devices all require you to set aside specific exercise time each day in privavcy.
+If this isn't possible, or not what you feel you would liket to do, progressive weights such as Aquaflex or Luna Beads can be used whilst moving around although you may initially need to allow for specific standing-still time until you reach a given level of muscle fitness, but this will depend on your existing individual strength.

 I am pregnant.
 Is there any point in doing pelvic floor exercises during my pregnancy?

 The manufacturers of exercise products are generally cautious about their use in pregnancy and in the first six weeks after birth, mainly because there is always a risk associated with inserting any device at this stage (infection, or risk associated with placenta praevia in the last trimester, etc).
 Most therefore state that their product should not be used at all during pregnancy, however be guided by your Obstetrician.
-There does not seem to be any published evidence of risk attached to the use associated with doing unassisted exercises (that is, without using an exerciser), but you should definitely check with your care provider about all these issues.
 Likewise, please check with your care provider before using an exerciser after the birth.